-The NeEstimator software estimates genetic effective population sizes (Ne) from allele frequency data.
+The NeEstimator software estimates genetic effective population sizes (Ne) from genotype data.

 |Price:||This software is freely available for non-commercial scientific use|